A3XX/dns_at_home/README.md

 ## Step 3: Installing Pi-Hole

-1. After the above configurations have been done, it is now time to actually install the Pi-hole software.
+1. After the above configurations have been done, it is now time to install the Pi-hole software.
 The installation process is rather simple.
 All you have to do is to execute the following command to download the Pi-hole installation script and start the installation procedure.
     ```bash
     curl -sSL https://install.pi-hole.net | bash
     ```